Harvests of bondage: Raw materials (tobacco, sugarcane, cotton, rice, indigo, opium poppy, ivory)

 Anti-abolitionist violence

-Arts and culture: writers, poets, musicians, artists
+Arts and culture: Writers, poets, musicians, artists

 Black abolitionists